simplynadaf/Glue_RDS_Connection/README.md

 ## Getting Started

-Follow these steps to start using CloudFormation Git Sync for managing your AWS CloudFormation YAML files.
-Detailed instructions can be found in the [documentation](docs/).
+Follow these steps to start Connecting Amazon Glue to Amazon RDS in a VPC.
+Detail article will be available on Dev.to

 1. Clone the repository: